-I lead our Digital Solutions business.
+In the past I led our Digital Solutions business.
+Today I am leading an effort to modernize Booz Allen’s management systems to handle the complexity of our business.
 But on large-scale technology projects, it’s not just about the technology—it’s about everything else, from user education to change management.
-Over the years, I’ve learned what it takes to build, manage, and implement these efforts.
+Throughout the years, I’ve learned what it takes to build, manage, and implement these efforts.

 One secret to my success?
 I have high standards for myself and my team.
 The best advice I ever got was that in business, there’s no such thing as a draft.
 Everything you do is a reflection of who you are.

-Previously, Gary lead the firm’s 8,000-plus-person organization providing technology consulting and systems solutions to clients across the federal government and in commercial markets—specifically financial services, health and energy.
-The technology team provided capabilities and service offerings via the deployment of three Centers of Excellence (COEs) representing systems development, cyber technologies and strategy technology and innovation.
+Previously, Gary led Booz Allen’s technology capability, an 8,000+ person organization providing technology consulting and systems solutions to clients across the federal government and in commercial markets—specifically financial services, health and energy.
+Employees delivered capabilities and service offerings via the deployment of three centers of excellence representing systems development, cyber technologies, and strategy technology and innovation.

-He holds a M.S. in public management and policy from Carnegie Mellon University and a B.A. with high honors in economics from Clark University.
+Gary holds an M.S. in public management and policy from Carnegie Mellon University and a B.A. with high honors in economics from Clark University.
 Upon completing his graduate studies, he was awarded a Presidential Management Internship in Washington, D.C.